develop-me/bootcamp--week-07-08--laravel/challenges/02-mysql/README.md

 ## Planning and creating tables

-1. Plan out a relational database for our vets practice on paper (read the start of the One-to-Many Relationships chapter of the notes for more about relational databases).
+1. Plan out a relational database for our vets practice on paper (read the start of the One-to-Many Relationships chapter of the notes for more about relational databases and the Database Design Tips section).

     You'll want to be able to store information on *animals* and *owners*, this should be done with two tables.